Monday, November 7, 2016

 RB: Jocelyn Angloma (France

 Angloma was a member of the great Marseille team of the early 1990's.
 He won the European Cup in 1993.
 He later played for Valencia and reached the Champions' League Final twice.
+He was capped 37 times for France.
 He was a member of the French team at Euro 1992 and 1996.
 In 2006, Angloma came out of retirement to play for his native région, Guadeloupe, and help them qualify for the 2007 Caribbean Nations Cup.

 RB/LB: Manuel Amoros (France)